 - they had a good understanding of the client company, the background to the transfers and the Part VII transfer process itself; and

 - they were familiar with the script and the IT system they were required to use.

 The calling period - results

-During the calling period (end of April 2012 to end of July 2012), The Telemarketing Company successfully handled almost 4,000 calls with a peak flow of around 300 calls per day and an overall call answer rate of more than 95%.
+During the calling period, The Telemarketing Company successfully handled almost 4,000 calls with a peak flow of around 300 calls per day and an overall call answer rate of more than 95%.

 Throughout the calling period, The Telemarketing Company supplied the client company with written reports on a daily basis, supported by both verbal and electronic communication.
 At the end of the campaign, The Telemarketing Company supplied the client company with a full report providing a detailed analysis of the types of calls received and their outcome, together with verbatim responses for any unresolved Part VII enquiries or Objections to the transfer (all of which could be supported with call recordings if required).